WaledGoba220/Excel-SQL/README.md

 > The Prescriptive analysis combines insights from the above three analyses to formulate a plan of action for the organization.
 With Prescriptive analysis, organizations can address the possible issues with ML models that are trained with prior knowledge of strategies.

+Different tools Used to Perform Data Analysis
+The primary purpose of Data Analysis is to gather information, process, and derive insights to come with possible business solutions.
+Data Analysis with software tools have helped speed up this process, and few powerful tools are as below:

+1. Python: It is the most widely used general-purpose programming language bundled with huge libraries like pandas, NumPy, and several others, helping in Data Analysis.

+2. R: It is the most prominent programming language for Data Analysis that has dominated the market with powerful statistical tools.

+3. SAS: Primarily used by big IT companies, Statistical Analysis System (SAS) has helped in performing complex Statistical analysis and generating Reports.

+4. SQL: It is the standard programming language used to communicate with Relational databases.
+SQL  for Data Analysis is designed to facilitate the retrieval of specific information through simple queries from a database

+## Benefits of SQL for Data Analysis
+- SQL for Data Analysis is easy to understand and learn, thereby making it a user-friendly language.
+- SQL for Data Analysis is efficient at fast query processing and helps in retrieving big data from multiple databases efficiently.
+- SQL  for Data Analysis supports exceptional handling as it provides standard documentation to users.